diademiemi/SimpleFileSync/README.md

 This program syncs one or more (text) files over an encrypted connection.
 It was made out of the need to synchronize a single configuration file from a cluster of servers.
 This configuration file could change from any of these servers, but had to stay in sync.
 We were surprised at the lack of programs that could easily do this without getting into an infinite loop or using a lot of resources.

 ## Functionality
 Files are synced upon a modification to them using AES encryption with a shared secret to every host defined in the config file.
+The statefile can be used to write monitoring checks for this program.

 ## Configuration
 | Variable| Description |